ohusiev/spacer-hb-framework/README.md

 ## What is SPACER-HB?

 SPACER-HB is an ad-hoc, spatial, and public-data-based framework for early-stage local energy community planning.
-It integrates rooftop solar and renovation potential with household-level energy vulnerability mapping to support informed pre-feasibility decisions.
+It integrates solar rooftop and buildings' facade renovation potential inventory with household-level energy vulnerability mapping to support informed pre-feasibility decisions.

 ## Main purpose of the framework: